 - Get a hot bubble bath going and make it extra cozy with nice candles and music.

-- Learn to cook a new meal.
-If you order groceries online, you don’t even have to go shopping!
-(Consider wearing pants when opening the door for the delivery person though, otherwise things might get awkward.)
+- Learn to cook a new meal, like one of these soup recipes from around the world.
+If you order groceries online, you don’t even have to leave the house!

 - Write a letter.
 Yes, by hand!
 When was the last time you did that?